nandini-agarwal/Railway-Reservation-Project/README.md

 24. seatAllocation: This function allocates the seat to the user.

+25. disp_users: This function displays a list of all users.

 **Steps to run the program:**

+  Using **makefile**
+1. navigate to the **src** folder
+2. Run command "make"

-  We are using **gcc compiler.**
+  Using **gcc compiler.**
+1. Navigate to **src** folder.

-1. To compile the program: gcc main_prg.c
+2. To compile the program: gcc -o main_prg main_prg.c
-2. To run the program :     main_prg.exe
+3. To run the program :     main_prg.exe

+**Some future scope:**

+Functionality for Admin:
+Display Reservation Chart

+Functions:
+disp_resv_chart: This function would take train number and date of journey as input to display a reservation chart of that train.